R35007/mock-server-vscode-extension/README.md

   // Make sure common route config is provided at the end of all other route configs "/(.*)": {
-    // sets config to all the routes. acts as a common config "override": true, // If true its replaces all the existing route config "middlewares": ["log", "..."], // the item ... will be replaced with the existing route middlewares "statusCode": 200,
+    // sets config to all the routes. acts as a common config "_override": true, // If true its replaces all the existing route config "middlewares": ["log", "..."], // the item ... will be replaced with the existing route middlewares "statusCode": 200,
     "delay": 1000 // sets common delay of 1 second